Massive-mode polarization entangled biphoton frequency comb

-Therefore, if $\gamma_i$ and $\gamma_s$ are known, it is possible to estimate the number of cavity modes from this formula.
-As well as Eq.~\eqref{C}, the actual value obtained from the measurement is written by
+Therefore, if $\gamma_i$ and $\gamma_s$ are known, the number of cavity modes can be estimated using this formula.
+In addition to equation~\eqref{C}, the actual value obtained from the measurement is expressed as